eLvErDe/exchange-active-directory-to-postfix-map/README.md

 <h2>The script</h2>

-This project is a Python script that connects to Active Directory using LDAP protocol and extract from their every email address found in Exchange related attributes.
+This project is a Python3 script that connects to Active Directory using LDAP protocol and extracts from there every email address found in Exchange related attributes.
-Then we'll turn this into a Postfix map and use it a whitelist for "smtpd_recipient_restrictions" postfix configuration setting.
+Then it will turn this into a Postfix map and uses it as a whitelist for "smtpd_recipient_restrictions" postfix configuration setting.

-I inluded some comments to configure postfix as well as like a very safe cron job to update this map automatically.
+I included some comments to configure postfix as well as a very safe cron job to update this map automatically.

 Here is --help output: